 | 2016 |

-Two HCM-associated mutations in the calponin-homology domain of ACTN2 (A119T and G111V) cause small but distinct changes in secondary/tertiary structure of the actin-binding domain (ABD) as shown by circular dichroism and X-ray crystallography, reduce F-actin binding affinity, and impair Z-disc localization and dynamic behavior of full-length mEos2-tagged ACTN2 in adult cardiomyocytes. |
+Two HCM-associated mutations in the calponin-homology domain of ACTN2 (A119T and G111V) cause small but distinct changes in the secondary and tertiary structure of the purified actin-binding domain (ABD), reduce F-actin binding affinity, and impair Z-disc localization and dynamic behaviour of full-length mEos2-tagged protein in adult cardiomyocytes. |

 The Biochemical journal |